755493 Sgt William Stanley Close RAFVR

 On 31 July 1949 the RAF Flying College formed at Manby, absorbing both the EAAS and the Empire Flying School at Hullavington.
 The happy years with EAAS were to continue with posting to the Staff of the new College, from September 1949 to April 1951.
 This too, must have gone well enough: in January 1952, he was made Squadron Leader.

 Two final Staff postings, to 54 Group HQ (to July 1953) and finally to 41 Group HQ (ending in February 1956) brought the RAF career of S/Ldr William S Close DFC to a satisfying close, with retirement that February.
+He died at Abingdon in July 1991.

 In writing this account of Close’s war-time RAF service as Observer, Navigator and Pilot, I have drawn heavily on his first Flying Log Book, for a copy of which I thank the helpful staff of the Dept of Research and Information Services at the RAF Museum.